mohd2sh/CleanArchitecture-DDD-CQRS-Microservices/README.md

-# Clean Architecture CMMS: Microservices Migration
+# Microservices Clean Architecture CQRS DDD

 A .NET 8 microservices architecture demonstrating the evolution from a monolithic DDD/CQRS template to a fully distributed system.
 This repository showcases how the original template's design decisions enabled a smooth migration to microservices.